tuftsdev/comp20-vramchandran/messages/README.txt

-In this lab, I parse the data string that has been entered and then I use a for loop to run through the object that I created in order to set the div class equal to a different part of the string and output the message.
-I did this project by myself and it took me roughly 3 hours (I didn't realize we could use the parse function).
+		In this lab, I used an XMLHTTPRequest in order to read in data from a page and then parse it and print it out.
+I worked for a couple hours on this project, and I did it alone.
+		As for the question, you cannot request the data from a different origin while using XMLHttpRequest because of the Same-Origin Policy, which prevents scripts from a particular page to access data on another page.